Acer rubrum: Ecology

-The red maple is used as a food source by several forms of wildlife.
-Elk and white-tailed deer in particular use the current season's growth of red maple as an important source of winter food.
-Several Lepidoptera (butterflies and moths) utilize the leaves as food, including larvae of the rosy maple moth (Dryocampa rubicunda); see List of Lepidoptera that feed on maples.
+The red maple is a food plant of Lepidoptera (butterflies and moths) including larvae of the rosy maple moth (Dryocampa rubicunda).
+The maple shoot borer, Proteoteras aesculana, is a serious pest of maples being raised in cultivation.
+The caterpillars tunnel into the shoots, weakening them; if a central shoot dies, the tree forks, though one of the branches may take over as the leading shoot.

-Due to A. rubrums very wide range, there is significant variation in hardiness, size, form, time of flushing, onset of dormancy, and other traits.
-Generally speaking, individuals from the north flush the earliest, have the most reddish fall color, set their buds the earliest and take the least winter injury.
+Due to the species' very wide range, there is significant variation in hardiness, size, form, time of flushing, onset of dormancy, and other traits.
+Generally speaking, individuals from the north flush the earliest, have the most reddish fall colour, set their buds the earliest and take the least winter injury.
 Seedlings are tallest in the north-central and east-central part of the range.
 In Florida, at the extreme south of the red maple's range, it is limited exclusively to swamplands.
-The fruits also vary geographically with northern individuals in areas with brief, frost-free periods producing fruits that are shorter and heavier than their southern counterparts.
+The fruits vary geographically with northern individuals in areas with brief, frost-free periods producing fruits that are shorter and heavier than their southern counterparts.
 As a result of such variation, there is much genetic potential for breeding programs with a goal of producing red maples for cultivation.
 This is especially useful for making urban cultivars that require resistance from verticillium wilt, air pollution, and drought.